Kontinuation/kontinuation.one/content/posts/sedona-serde-performance.md

 | XYZM | 4 |

 We use 3 bytes (24 bits) to store the SRID of the geometry.
 The SRID flag in the preamble byte is used to indicate whether the SRID is specified.
 If the SRID flag is 0, the SRID is not specified and the 3 bytes for SRID are all 0.
 If the SRID flag is 1, the SRID is specified and the 3 bytes for SRID are used to store the SRID in big-endian order.
 We know that SRID is a 32-bit integer in JTS, thus serializing SRID as 3 bytes rules out some geometries with large SRID values.
-We don't think this is a problem since SRIDs larger than 16777215 are rarely used, and the [GSERIALIZED](https://github.com/postgis/postgis/blob/3.3.2/liblwgeom/gserialized.txt) format defined by PostGIS also uses 3 bytes (21 bits actually) to store SRIDs and we didn't see much complains about that.
+We don't think this is a problem since SRID larger than 16777215 is rarely used, and the [GSERIALIZED](https://github.com/postgis/postgis/blob/3.3.2/liblwgeom/gserialized.txt) format defined by PostGIS also uses 3 bytes (21 bits actually) to store SRIDs and we didn't see many complaints about that.

 The total number of coordinates is stored in a 32-bit integer in native byte order.
 It is used to calculate the size of the coordinate data.